Praveen76/Image-Segmentation-using-U-Net-Model/README.md

-# Lung Segmentation using ResNet50 and DeepLabV3
+# Image Segmentation using U-Net Model

 ## Dataset:

-The project uses the Oxford Pets - IIIT dataset for model training.
-The dataset includes pet images, their classes, segmentation masks, and head regions of interest.
-However, for this specific experiment, we will utilize only the images and segmentation masks.
+The project utilizes the Oxford Pets - IIIT dataset for model training.
+This dataset includes pet images, their classes, segmentation masks, and regions of interest in the head.
+For this experiment, we will focus on using only the images and segmentation masks.

 The dataset comprises images of 37 pet breeds, with 200 images per breed (~100 each in the training and test splits).
 Each image is associated with a corresponding label and pixel-wise masks.
 The masks categorize each pixel into one of three classes: